Remi-Gau/remi-gau.github.io/_posts/2024/2024-03-09-three-docs.md

 ### markdown check links

-If the framework that you use does not have any build in way to check if the links in your documentation are valid, you can use a [github action](https://github.com/gaurav-nelson/github-action-markdown-link-check/) that runs [markdown-link-check](https://github.com/tcort/markdown-link-check) on the content of your markdown files.
+If the framework you use cannot easily check for dead link links in your documentation, you can use a [github action](https://github.com/gaurav-nelson/github-action-markdown-link-check/) that runs [markdown-link-check](https://github.com/tcort/markdown-link-check) on your markdown files.

 Create a `.github/workflows/check_md_links.yml` with the following content